Theme

 goose is an AI agent from Block that is presented as going beyond passive code suggestions into more active development work such as editing files, running commands, testing, and interacting with tools.

 Block presents goose as an AI agent for more active development workflows.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is